 - In a medium-sized bowl combine the olives, roasted red pepper and parsley.
 Set aside.

 - In a large bowl combine the ground chuck, Lipton Recipe Secrets Onion Soup Mix and the chorizo.
 Shape into 8 equal-sized ½ inch thick patties.
 Transfer the patties to the grill and cook on each side for 3-4 minutes, until well browned.
 Top each patty with a slice of Manchego cheese and cook until the burgers are cooked through and the cheese is melted.

 - Put 1 tablespoon of the olive mixture on the bottom of each hamburger bun.
 Top with a burger patty, another 1 tablespoon of the olive mixture and then with a bun top.
 Repeat until all burgers are made.
 Dig in.
 Olé!

 Disclosure: Litpon Recipe Secrets has paid me with a $100 cash gift card to develop the above recipe using a Lipton product, take the above pictures and tell you about it on my blog.
-They have also provided the three $50 cash gift cards for the giveaway.
+They also provided three $50 cash gift cards for a giveaway that is now closed.
 All opinions are my own.